Salt Lake City, UT 84106

 Improving Aural Awareness: Learn how to improve your aural awareness in music!

 Santa Clara, UT 84765-5260

-Music and the Medicine Wheel: Music teachers model for their students in many ways, not just musical development.
+Good Medicine: Helping your students identify and deal with destructive behaviors inside and outside the music studio.
+Music teachers model for their students in many ways, not just musical development.
 Our students pay very close attention to how we handle stress, how we interpret the world around us, and many more things we don't think of being a result of music lessons.
 The Medicine Wheel helps an individual assess where they are physically, emotionally, etc., all in a matter of minutes.
 Students learn to assess themselves and find areas they need to improve on.
 When the student assesses that they need to practice more, or be more effective in their practice, improvement happens very quickly, unlike nagging!
-Autonomy, personal awareness and decision-making are just a few of the benefits found in Music and The Medicine Wheel.
+This carries over into all areas of their life.
+Autonomy, personal awareness and decision-making are just a few of the benefits found in Good Medicine.

 Logan, UT 84341

 The Joy of Teaching the Untalented (and Those with Learning Disabilities): Over my 20-plus years of teaching, I have thoroughly enjoyed teaching students with autism, ADHD, poor vision, memory deficit, poor muscle coordination, developmental delay, and sequencing disorder, as well as students who simply had no natural talent.
 Everyone deserves the joy of playing the piano!
 Regardless of talent.
 Regardless of innate ability.
 Regardless of how amazing their sibling is.
 I will share philosophies, success stories, strategies, and resources for teachers who desire to give the gift of music to students with challenges.
 This presentation can be given in person, or by Skype (for a small group).